digitalservicebund/useid-experiments/smart_widget_probe/widget/README.md

 ---|---|---
-Special scheme is used to open app (bundesident://...) | Works | Works with pop ups Universal Link is used | Works | Works without popups Link is set through embedded ifram | Works | Does not work
+Special scheme is used to open app (bundesident://...) | Works | Works with pop ups Universal Link is used | Works | Works without popups Link is set through embedded iframe | Works | Does not work Intercept successfull call and show success page | Works | Needs additional timeout

 This does look quite smooth in Android.
 However, the user would see a pop-up screen for a short second before being redirect if any app is not installed.